-To address technology improvements over time, GREET simulates vehicle/fuel systems over the period from 1990 to 2035, in five-year intervals.
+To address technology improvements over time, GREET 2015 simulates current and future vehicle/fuel systems up to year 2040.

-For additional information about the GREET model, see the GREET website, or contact:
+For additional information about the GREET model and associated documentation, please visit the GREET website www.greet.es.anl.gov, or contact greet@anl.gov.